facontidavide/rqt_console_plus/README.md

 This GUI is meant to be used as a replacement of [rqt_console](http://wiki.ros.org/rqt_console).

-Someone might reasonably ask: "dude, what that __really__ necessary?"
+Someone might reasonably ask: "dude, was that __really__ necessary?"

 The answer is of course "no".